100+ Treasure Hunt Clues for You

 Answer: A clock.

-It belongs to you, but others use it more often.
+It belongs to you, but others use it more often than you do.
 What is it?

 Answer: Your name.